doctype-Melvin/knights-travails/README.md

 ## Goal
 Find the shortest path between `Start` and `Target`

+### Pitfalls
+Strict equality check of Map.prototype.get(): This method performs a strict equality check.
+I've used arrays to set the keys in my Map.
+It took me a while until I figured out why I can't use `get()` to access my key arrays.
+Stric equality returns `false` for array comparison.
+Therefore I had to store the arrays as strings.

 #### Resources
 [This video](https://www.youtube.com/watch?v=Y40bRyPQQr0&ab_channel=GeeksforGeeks) from the GeeksForGeeks YT channel helped me with tying together the knowledge from previous lessons with the current problem of the Knights Travails.